 "As a woman of faith, I recognize God's important role in the foundation of C.A.E.
 The organization is a

-manifestation of divine inspiration ordained by God, led by His guidance, and built on a foundation of love.
+manifestation of divine inspiration ordained by God, led by His guidance and built on a foundation of love.

 – B.J.
-Pleasant, Founder & CEO
+Pleasant, Founding President & CEO

 -